Chrisss09/Russian-Roulette/README.md

 <h2>UX</h2>

-<p>I have created this app for people like me who have an interest for Russian history and want to have fun
+<p>I have created this app for people like me who have an interest for Russian history and want to have fun with it.
+On reading the project brief and researching memory games I instantly knew what I wanted to acheive, so I sketched in my writing pad what I wanted it to look like with a list of features to implement.</p>